cardano-foundation/CIPs/CIP-0095/README.md

    on-chain, providing feedback to the user. -->

 ## Rationale: how does this CIP achieve its goals?

+// TODO: redo and add in rationale from hackathon changes

 The principle aim for this design is to reduce the complexity for wallet implementors whilst maintaining backwards compatibility with CIP-30